 ASSRs are especially useful for objective hearing threshold determination at low frequencies, where DPOAEs are not available.
 For objective determination of hearing thresholds it is recommended to measure at a first stage DPOAE Threshold at the required frequencies and to measure at a second stage ASSRs at frequencies where no DPOAE response could be detected.
-Average test time for eight test frequencies is about 15 minutes for normal hearing subjects and for hearing impaired subjects about 25 minutes (Rosner, 2013b).
+Average test time for eight test frequencies is about 15 minutes for patients with normal hearing and for patients who are hearing impaired about 25 minutes (Rosner, 2013b).